Mahrkeenerh/AutoBackUp/README.md

 # INSTALLATION

-App requires some python, latest should work just fine, just the .pyw, config.txt and backup.ico files.
+App requires some python, some libraries (yeah, I didn't yet bother to work out auto installation), latest should work just fine, just the .pyw, config.txt and backup.ico files.

 Before you run the app, make sure to set up config.txt